awsdocs/amazon-emr-management-guide/doc_source/emr-plan-debugging.md

-# Configure Cluster Logging and Debugging<a name="emr-plan-debugging"></a>
+# Configure cluster logging and debugging<a name="emr-plan-debugging"></a>

 One of the things to decide as you plan your cluster is how much debugging support you want to make available\.
 When you are first developing your data processing application, we recommend testing the application on a cluster processing a small, but representative, subset of your data\.
 When you do this, you will likely want to take advantage of all the debugging tools that Amazon EMR offers, such as archiving log files to Amazon S3\.

 When you've finished development and put your data processing application into full production, you may choose to scale back debugging\.
 Doing so can save you the cost of storing log file archives in Amazon S3 and reduce processing load on the cluster as it no longer needs to write state to Amazon S3\.
 The trade off, of course, is that if something goes wrong, you'll have fewer tools available to investigate the issue\.

-## Default Log Files<a name="emr-plan-debugging-logs"></a>
+## Default log files<a name="emr-plan-debugging-logs"></a>

 By default, each cluster writes log files on the master node\.
 These are written to the `/mnt/var/log/` directory\.
-You can access them by using SSH to connect to the master node as described in [Connect to the Master Node Using SSH](emr-connect-master-node-ssh.md)\.
+You can access them by using SSH to connect to the master node as described in [Connect to the master node using SSH](emr-connect-master-node-ssh.md)\.
 Because these logs exist on the master node, when the node terminates—either because the cluster was shut down or because an error occurred—these log files are no longer available\.

 You do not need to enable anything to have log files written on the master node\.
 This is the default behavior of Amazon EMR and Hadoop\.